 Spending too much time online has been shown to impair cognitive function, memory, and concentration, causing both academic and professional performance to deteriorate.
 It can lead to low self-esteem and confidence issues, which if unchecked can cause more serious mental health concerns like depression, anxiety, and suicidal thoughts.

-Children nowadays are spending less time running around outdoors and more time at home playing video games and using Snapchat.
-Therefore they are leading more sedentary lifestyles and finding themselves at a higher risk of obesity and other health issues.
+Children nowadays are spending less time running around outdoors and more time at home playing video games and counting the number of likes on their pictures.
+Therefore they are leading more sedentary lifestyles and finding themselves at a higher risk of obesity and other psychological issues.

 Sitting all day on phones and Playstations with poor posture can lead to chronic pain and musculoskeletal disorders, and we are already seeing a huge rise in cases of “text neck,” caused by constantly staring down at one’s phone.
 And that’s not all.
 Screens are terrible for the eyes, drying them out and irritating them, and eventually causing vision to worsen

 Like many things, technology is beneficial in moderation, but if left unchecked it can have extremely negative consequences for anyone who uses it.
 And as it becomes even more commonplace, this will only worsen.
 Technology isn’t going to disappear, so it’s more important than ever to find ways to live with it more healthily.

 6 Tips for Healthy Usage of Technology (1 Bonus Tip)

 If you want to have a more balanced relationship with your phone, here are 6 tips for healthy technology use.